WebAssembly/spec/proposals/bulk-memory-operations/Overview.md

 data segments and memories.
 The offset and length operands of `table.init` and `table.copy` have element units instead of bytes as well.

-## Conditional Segment Initialization Example
+## Passive Segment Initialization Example

 Consider if there are two data sections, the first is always active and the second is conditionally active if global 0 has a non-zero value.
 This could be